typemill/typemill/content/02-for-writers/00-quick start.md

 - **F5**: After some changes, use the `F5` key to refresh the navigation manually.
 - **Lean back** and let TYPEMILL create a nice website for you.

-The TYPEMILL system ships with this user manual in the content folder.
+TYPEMILL ships with this user manual in the content folder.
 Check how the files are written and how the folders are organized.